phalcon-orphanage/docs/en/api/Phalcon_Http.md

 immutability of the message, and MUST return an instance that has the updated body parameters.

-@param array|object|null $data

 @return ServerRequest
-@throws InvalidArgumentException if an unsupported argument type is
+@throws InvalidArgumentException if an unsupported argument type is provided.
-    provided.